4 Signs You're Potty Training Too Early - Baby Chick

 Sign #2: They Still Have a Lot of Wet and Dirty Diapers

 Remember how many diapers your baby went through with your newborn?
 It felt like a ton, and it probably was since most breastfed newborns have about six or more wet diapers in a day.
-As kids grow older and reach the toddler phase, their bladders get larger, and their pelvic muscles start to develop, giving them more control and the ability to hold it until they can get to the potty.
+As kids grow older and reach the toddler phase, their bladders get larger, and their pelvic muscles begin to develop, giving them more control and the ability to hold it until they can get to the potty.

 Since bladder control develops with age, fighting this milestone is hard.
 So, if you notice that you’re still changing the same amount of diapers every day, it may be a sign that your kid’s bladder and muscles aren’t quite there yet.